What is Enterprise Architecture?

 - Enterprise Architecture

-- Enterprise Transformation / Business Change
+- Enterprise Transformation

-It is your job to make sure that you create a Program of Requirements as input for enterprise architectures, solutions, or business architectures.
+It is your job to ensure you create a Program of Requirements as input for enterprise architectures, solutions architectures, or business architectures.
 Ensure that the enterprise strategy information is included in the requirements program.

 You may have a different opinion about enterprise strategy.
 In that case, you can easily alter the model to fit your vision of enterprise strategy.

-Below is an example conceptual model, an EA overview.
+Below is an example conceptual model: an EA overview.
 Enterprise architects are searching for the right concepts for the strategy.

 Architects are defined as the designers of a total concept for a structure, enterprise (EA), or solutions (SA) and the supervisors of their realizations.
 So, they need a specialized design tool to do the job well.